 What is Spiritual Injury?

-Spiritual injury is the conflict we face between what I believe to be true of God and what the Scriptures teaches to be true of God.
+A spiritual injury is a conflict we face between what I believe to be true of God and what the Scriptures teach to be true of God.
 It is how I express my understanding of God and the Scriptures compared to what I have experienced or perceived to be true of God.
 Often what we believe to be true of God, is not what we experience in our daily lives.
-Just as David believed God’s unfailing love is wonderful and his mercy is plentiful, David at this point of his life is not experiencing the unfailing love and mercy of God.
-What he is experiencing is deep pain, despair and hopelessness.
+Just as David understood God’s unfailing love is lovely and his mercy is plentiful, David at this point in his life is not experiencing the unwavering love and compassion of God.
+What he is experiencing is the deep pain, despair, and hopelessness.
 What he believes is true of God, is going against what he is experiencing, thus causing a conflict between his belief and his reality.
 This is Spiritual Injury.
-Spiritual injuries are individual injuries and are unique to each person based upon their understanding of God, the Scripture, religious doctrine and traditions.
-What may be a significant spiritual contradiction for one person may not be a spiritual contradiction for another i.e. killing is always wrong vs. killing in war is permissible.
+Spiritual injuries are personal injuries and are unique to each person based upon their understanding of God, the Scripture, religious doctrine, and traditions.
+What may be a significant spiritual contradiction for one person may not be a spiritual contradiction for another, i.e., killing is always wrong vs. killing in war is permissible.
 It must be remembered that another person’s lack of spiritual injury in one area does not invalidate the spiritual injury of another person.
-Our spiritual injuries are not based on someone else’s spiritual belief or faith; it is based upon our own personal belief and faith in God.
+Our spiritual injuries are not based on someone else’s religious belief or faith; it is based upon our own personal knowledge and faith in God.
 During the summer of 2007, I found myself questioning the truth of Psalms 91.
 I became bitter and angry with God; no matter how much I prayed or taught about God’s protection, Soldiers kept dying.
 I came to a point where I could no longer reconcile what I saw and what I believed God promised.
 I harbored bitterness towards God; I struggled with spiritual resentment with God for letting so many people die.
 This was my spiritual injury.

 “I am suffering and in pain.
 Rescue me, O God, by your saving power.
 Then I will praise God’s name with singing, and I will honor him with thanksgiving.
 For this will please the Lord more than sacrificing cattle, more than presenting a bull with its horns and hooves.
 The humble will see their God at work and be glad.
 Let all who seek God’s help be encouraged.
 For the Lord hears the cries of the needy; he does not despise his imprisoned people.”
 Psalms 69:29-33 NLT.